LeCyreaxYT/altv-better-noclip/README.md

 # AltV Better NoClip - Documentation

-This NoCLip version work with players and vehicles if you find errors or bugs then make a issue.
+This NoClip version work with players and vehicles if you find errors or bugs then make a issue.

 ```
 altVServer/